LITA (Life Is Torturing Awesome) stands for controversial and vibrant expressiveness.

 Being a visual artist, LITA conceptualizes generously, consumes respectfully, digests constantly, transforms vividly!
 Her practice evolved from traumatic experiences and a feminist approach.
 After abandoning ideologies, she turned to social constructionism and cognitive psychology in order to separate herself from the mass culture paradigm.

-Using anthropological, philosophical and psychological approaches, by means of collage and painting she reviews standards and conventional ideas.
-Lita builds her practice on interconnected phenomena: common matter of being, digestion, social constructions and distortion.
+Using anthropological, philosophical and psychological approaches, and collage and painting as her mediums, LITA reviews standard and conventional ideas.
+She builds her practice on interconnected phenomena: conceptualization of the common matter of being, consumption, digestion and transformation.

-Based on a fact that all living organisms have the same chemical composition, she approaches living and non-living creatures alternatively.
+Based on the fact that all living organisms consist of the same set of chemical elements, LITA approaches equally both animate and inanimate life forms.
 Literally, humans have relatives from vegetable kingdom – say hi to your strawberry sibling!

 Physicality is her main focus in painting and mixed media works.
-Her distortive paintings and graphics bear traces of time-diluted physical contact and a seal of greased arrangements.
+Her distortive paintings and graphics bear traces of sticky encounters.
 Explicit artworks have an accent on pain and suffering, which are inevitably encrypted in the cycles of life and caused by flesh (as in an aging body) and social interactions.
 Using edible substances as a metaphor, LITA experiments with natural inks and portrays vulnerability over looks polished by frameworks and assigned societal ‘masks’.
-A semi-abstract dialogue that cannot be verbally translated takes place and the outer sugar shell penetrates inside the viewer turning into bitterness.
+A semi-abstract dialogue, which cannot be verbally translated, takes place and lusciously penetrates the viewer turning into bitterness.
 It is time to digest.
 Through a vibrant palette she entices the viewer to the surface; then the trap reveals itself – full of disgusting disfiguration.

 For commissions and weird inquiries dare to contact via: